NuGet/Home/accepted/2024/repo-level-lock-file.md

 ## Future Possibilities
 <!-- What future possibilities can you think of that this proposal would help with? -->
 Using the `TargetFrameworks` property within the `Directory.packages.props` file could narrow down the frameworks resolved for the provided packages.
-This can simplify the lock file and reduce some unnecessary dependency resolution.
+This can simplify the lock file and reduce some unnecessary dependency resolution as well as reduce merge conflicts as there is less content changing less often